…a Christmas tradition that lasts longer than just 1 day

 My son, Joey, who right now is 3, is the one that is having the hardest time with anticipation this year.
 ‘Open presents, mommy?’ every hour.
 Each and every single hour.
 He even tries to put out the stockings again, thinking that Santa comes to our house every single night.
 It’s adorable.
 He’ll catch on eventually.

-And you can put your own spin on things or do things differently, especially if you’re on a budget but want to keep Christmas in your hearts longer with this amazing tradition that was brought a whole lot more love, light, and laughter in our lives.
+You can put your own spin on things.
+Do things differently, especially if you’re on a budget but want to keep Christmas in your hearts longer with this amazing Christmas tradition.
+This has brought a whole lot more love, light, and laughter in our lives.
 Take your fun level up a notch next year.
 Or maybe, if you’re able, start today.